 It impairs depth perception, concentration and attention span, making it difficult to be aware on the road.

 It slows your reaction time and decreases muscle strength and hand steadiness.
 This inhibits your ability to respond to hazards, and makes you a hazard to others.

 Drug-impaired driving is a Criminal Code offence in Canada (Criminal Code Se.
 253a)

 The code applies to all motor vehicles including snowmobiles, ATVs, motorcycles, boats and airplanes.

 It doesn't matter if the vehicle is being operated on a public roadway or on private property –– both are dangerous and illegal.

 Federal legislation has created a new drug impaired driving offences with specified blood-drug concentration limits for THC (the psychoactive compound in cannabis).
 Penalties include a maximum $1,000 fine for motorists found to have two nanograms per millilitre but less than five ng/ml of THC in their system.
 In cases when a driver has either more than five ng/ml of THC or a combination of 2.5 ng/ml and 50 mg/100 ml or more of alcohol, a first offence would be a minimum $1,000 fine, a second offence would result in a mandatory 30 days of imprisonment, and a third offence would land a motorist with a mandatory 120 days of imprisonment.

 In preparation for cannabis legalization, police officers received specialized training in drug detection:

-- Oral screening tools that detect specific drugs through a saliva test are being tested for use on the roadside:
+Oral screening tools that detect specific drugs through a saliva test have been selected for use on the roadside: